labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 We do this with a third utility program from Gettext, called `msgfmt`, called from build.rs.
 It reads the .po files and generates binary .mo files.

-This code from ripasso is a bit verbose/ugly, but it gets the job done.
+This code from Ripasso is a bit verbose/ugly, but it gets the job done.

 ```rust
 fn generate_translation_files() {